Please ensure Javascript is enabled for purposes of website accessibility

 The scene: A Delta flight to Cincinnati

-My wife and daughter were recently in California visiting family, and flew Delta there and back.
-As I’ve mentioned a few times before, SkyPesos get a bad rap, but I’ve consistently found good value (AND availability) using the to fly domestically.
-We actually picked up this trip for 22,000 Skymiles roundtrip per person, compared to cash prices near $400.
+My wife and daughter were flying Delta to California and back a few years ago to visit family.
+As I’ve mentioned a few times before, SkyPesos get a bad rap, but I’ve consistently found good value (AND availability) using them to fly domestically.
+We actually picked up this trip for 22,000 Sky Miles roundtrip per person, compared to cash prices near $400.

 The trip out went fine with no problems (each way they connected in Salt Lake City), but on the way back, an interesting situation arose that I thought was worth sharing